Skip to main content

 Image

-In other regions, namely Alaska, it's often recommended to book excursions through the cruise line, especially for wildlife viewing activities and glacier tours.
-These excursions vary widely in cost depending on the experience, but it is not uncommon to see tours for anywhere from $150 to $300 per person in Alaska.
+In other regions, namely Alaska and Europe, it's often recommended to book excursions through the cruise line, especially for wildlife viewing activities, glacier tours, and destination-intensive sightseeing.
+These excursions vary widely in cost, but it’s not uncommon to see tours ranging from $150 to $300 per person in Alaska and Europe.

 Other add-ons to take into consideration are spa treatments, extra-cost activities like Bingo and the BOLT rollercoaster on Excel ships, laundry services, behind-the-scenes ship tours, professional pictures, fitness classes, and room service